 Old hardware, new uses

 While you may want to keep your computer armed with only the most powerful hardware, there’s no reason you can’t make use of parts you replace.
 Obsolete is not the same as broken, and with a little ingenuity you can get a lot of mileage out of spare parts.
 If you find yourself with a lot of parts on hand, you can cobble together a basic computer to use as a home file server.
 A functional home server doesn’t require high-end parts, and it will provide you with abundant file space to store any data you have.
 It is possible to find some uses for nearly any individual piece of hardware, too.
-You can convert an old internal hard drive into an external hard drive, for instance, with an external enclosure.
+You can convert an old internal hard drive into an external hard drive, for instance, with an.

 If you want to get really creative, you can do a lot more with old parts than simply find new ways to incorporate them into your computer.
 By combining old fans, for example, you can construct a makeshift air filter.
 You can even use hardware to make art pieces or DIY projects, such as digital pictures frames made from old computer monitors.
 With a little creativity and an aesthetic appreciation of wires and circuits, you can use these old parts to create furniture and paraphernalia with a cyberpunk style.